-With the increase in O&G activity near areas that serve as important aquatic habitats, a follow-up monitoring effort to evaluate PAH levels in fish tissues and sediments is warranted to ensure that the Village of Nuiqsut, the North Slope Borough, and BLM are effective at protecting these sensitive aquatic ecosystems and comply with BLM's Required Operating Procedures (ROPs).
+With the increase in O&G activity near areas that serve as important aquatic habitats, a follow-up monitoring effort to evaluate PAH levels in fish tissues and sediments is being conducted to ensure that the Village of Nuiqsut, the North Slope Borough, and BLM are effective at protecting these sensitive aquatic ecosystems and comply with BLM's Required Operating Procedures (ROPs).
 The overarching goal of this project is to conduct a monitoring effort to evaluate potential changes in PAH concentrations in sediments and fish tissues within areas of the NPR-A and to assess whether elevated PAH levels are associated with fish infected with Saprolegnia.
 The BLM Arctic District Office, in collaboration with the North Slope Borough (NSB) Department of Wildlife Management (DWM), secured an agreement with contaminants specialists at the Mote Marine Laboratory to conduct analyses of PAH levels in fish tissues and sediments of the Colville River delta.
 As part of the agreement, a written report summarizing the study results would be provided as well as a presentation of the results to community members of Nuiqsut.
-This multi-year project is scheduled to begin in October of 2022.